What are the Different Types of Journaling? And, how do you begin?

 What You Need to Start Journaling

-Different Types of Journals You Might Create or Use
+11 Different Types of Journals to Keep

 Food Journals